cjp666/LayeredArchitecture/README.md

 # Layered Architecture

-### Notes are all currently in rough form, application is fully working
+### Notes are all currently in rough form, application is working but is work in progress

 Reference architecture similar to what we use in work and a base for future projects